Holly Pettit: Power, Belief, and the Inner Life

 A long woman gazes over her right shoulder at Golgotha and the empty cross.
 A tear rolls down her cheek.
 She holds back her hair with her left hand.

-Heaven Is Not Waiting: The Gospel of Mary on the Afterlife
+Heaven Is Now: The Gospel of Mary on the Afterlife

 It wasn’t until I read Mary that I truly understood Matthew.
 In both, Jesus wasn't making a statement.
 He was giving directions — pointing us inward, to the place where God is speaking.